Xamarsia/sellify/README.md

 ## UI Prototype

-This frontend application has been designed in Figma prior to development; based on [SEL Prototype V1.0](https://www.figma.com/design/AO5rA915a6xdGOhtnVNobW/SEL-Prototype-1.0?node-id=2003-5147&t=0EzElkWsprYyA0pO-1).
+This project has been designed in Figma prior to development; based on [SEL Prototype V1.0](https://www.figma.com/design/AO5rA915a6xdGOhtnVNobW/SEL-Prototype-1.0?node-id=2003-5147&t=0EzElkWsprYyA0pO-1).

 The design process ensured that the layout, color schemes, typography, and overall aesthetics aligned with the project goals.